Skip to content

 Joy

-Definition: A feeling of great pleasure and happiness; intense positive emotion.
+Definition: Great pleasure and happiness; intense positive emotion.

 Wikipedia: Joy